dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 #### Initial Supported OS: High Sierra 17G3025 (10.13.6)*

 It turns out that NVIDIA actually released one version of the Web Drivers with Volta support: [387.10.10.15.15.108](https://github.com/dortania/PatcherSupportPkg/blob/master/Universal-Binaries/WebDriver-387.10.10.10.40.140/WebDriver-387.10.10.15.15.108.pkg).
 However, this version was reported as unstable for some users and NVIDIA pulled it soon afterward.
 Ever since, no further versions of the Web Drivers have been released with Volta support.
-Because of the bugginess and that NVIDIA has pulled these drivers, we're going to treat them as unsupported.
+Because of the reported bugginess and that NVIDIA has pulled these drivers, we're going to treat them as unsupported.

 These cards include: